BladeFireLight/WindowsImageTools/docs/en-US/New-UnattendXml.md

 ```

 ### -LogonCount

-Number of times that the local Administrator account should automaticaly login (default 0)
+Number of times that the local Administrator account should automatically login (default 0)

 ```yaml
 Type: Int32